rikhuijzer/SIRUS.jl/paper/paper.md

 In practice, this trade-off between between model complexity and interpretability comes at a small performance cost.

 To show the performance, we compared SIRUS to a decision tree linear model, and XGBoost; similar to Table \ref{tab:is}.
-We have used SIRUS version 1.2.1, 10-fold cross-validation, and we will present variability as $1.96 * \text{standard error}$ for all evaluations with respectively the following datasets, outcome variable type, and measures:
+We have used Julia version 1.9.3 with SIRUS version 1.3.2 (commit `ec9fa73`), 10-fold cross-validation, and we will present variability as $1.96 * \text{standard error}$ for all evaluations with respectively the following datasets, outcome variable type, and measures:
 Haberman's Survival Dataset [@haberman1999survival] binary classification dataset with AUC, Titanic [@eaton1995titanic] binary classification dataset with Area Under the Curve (AUC), Breast Cancer Wisconsin [@wolberg1995breast] binary classification dataset with AUC,